 Top Words: lists the most common words in the passage.
 For English texts, common words such as "the" and "a" are excluded from the Top Words list.

-Most Unique: lists the most "unique" words relative to the rest of the Bible.
+Most Distinctive: lists the most "unique" words relative to the rest of the Bible.
 Words that appear only in the analyzed passage will score 100%, with the score diminishing as words are more often found in other passages.